Moonlighting (TV series): Cancellation

 Neither of the principal stars was fully committed to the final season of the show.
 Bruce Willis, fresh from his Die Hard success, wanted to make more films.
 Cybill Shepherd, having just given birth to twins, had grown tired of the long, grueling production days and was ready for the series to end.

 In the 1988–1989 TV season, the show's ratings declined precipitously.
-The March to August 1988 Writers Guild of America strike cancelled plans for the 1987–1988 Moonlighting season finale to be filmed and aired on TV in 3-D in a deal with Coca-Cola, and delayed the broadcast of the first new episode until December 6, 1988.
+The March to August 1988 Writers Guild of America strike canceled plans for the 1987–1988 Moonlighting season finale to be filmed and aired on TV in three dimensions in a deal with Coca-Cola, and delayed the broadcast of the first new episode until December 6, 1988.
 The series went on hiatus during the February sweeps, and returned on Sunday evenings in the spring of 1989.
-Six more episodes aired before the series was cancelled in May of that year.
+Six more episodes aired before the series was canceled in May of that year.

-In keeping with the show's tradition of "breaking the fourth wall", the last episode (fittingly titled "Lunar Eclipse") featured Maddie and David returning from Agnes and Herbert's wedding to find the Blue Moon sets being taken away, and an ABC network executive waiting to tell them that the show has been cancelled.
+In keeping with the show's tradition of "breaking the fourth wall", the last episode (fittingly titled "Lunar Eclipse") featured Maddie and David returning from Agnes and Herbert's wedding to find the Blue Moon sets being taken away, and an ABC network executive waiting to tell them that the show has been canceled.
 The characters then race through the studio lot in search of a television producer named Cy, as the world of Moonlighting is slowly dismantled.